 Students must use self-reflection strategies to promote positive change in professional behavior and practices over the course of the program.
+This includes efforts to incorporate constructive feedback received from faculty and supervisors in courses and field work activities.

 Generative Artificial Intelligence